ansonyuu/getup/README.md

-# GETUP! - An App for the Passively Active
+# STAMP - Around the World in a Corner
 Also a SYDE/BME hackathon project